Mazatlán: Neighboring communities

 The town of Mazatlán is organized territorially into nine syndicates:

 Mazatlán: Municipal capital, largest and most important tourist destination.

 Villa Union: Located 25 km from Mazatlán, second most important town of the municipality.
 It is said that the first settlers belonged to a Spanish family who arrived there in 1576.
 Among its economic activities are fishing, agriculture, livestock, fruit growing, aquaculture, and brick making.

 El Recodo: So-called for the square shape of the Rio Presidio at this point.
 It is the cradle of Don Cruz Lizarraga, founder of the international Banda El Recodo.
 Its economic activities are livestock, agriculture, fruit growing, tanning, and saddlery.

 El Quelite: A picturesque and attractive tourist town located 38 km northwest of Mazatlán.
 The El Quelite River passes through it.
 Its houses contain the Spanish classical influence predominant in the eighteenth century.
 Charrería is practiced here, as is the Prehispanic game called Ulama.
 The main economic activities are: livestock, agriculture, farming and fruit growing.

 Mármol de Salcido: This town is 32 km from Mazatlán.
 It was an important cement and line production center.
 Its current economic activity is the production of chilies, fodder, and tomatoes; its coast has a large number of pristine beaches.

 El Roble: Founded in 1867, it is 32 km from Mazatlán.
 It became the largest sugar mill in the south of the state.
 Its main economic activities are agriculture and the production of cheese and honey.

 Siqueiros: Originally called Penitas, it then adopted the name of San José de Siqueiros, in honor of the patron saint of the town, and the name of its founder.
 Founded in 1749, it is located 29 km from Mazatlán on the Presidio River.
 Among its economic activities are agriculture, livestock, and vegetables.

 La Noria: Located 35 km northwest of Mazatlán, its first settlers date from the late sixteenth century.
 Among its economic activities are livestock, agriculture, and saddlery.
 It is close to Presa Picachos.
 A few miles away is the famous Vinata de Los Osuna, a major producer of blue agave, belonging to the family of the same name.

 El Habal: A village located 10 km north of Mazatlán.
 Its inhabitants are engaged in animal husbandry, farming, and fruit growing.

 Geography

 The town of Mazatlán is located in the southern Sinaloa.
 With a land area of 3068.5 sqkm (5.3% of the total area of the state), it is Sinaloa's ninth largest municipality.
-It is bordered on the north by the municipality of San Ignacio and the state of Durango, on the south by the town of Rosario and the Pacific Ocean, on the east by the town of Concordia, and on the west by the Pacific Ocean.
+It is bordered on the north by the municipality of San Ignacio and the state of Durango, on the south by the town of El Rosario and the Pacific Ocean, on the east by the town of Concordia, and on the west by the Pacific Ocean.

 Its average elevation is 10 m above sea level.